Object-Oriented Programming (OOP) Principles

 Encapsulation protects an object’s integrity by controlling how its data is accessed and modified.

-By exposing only a well-defined public interface, encapsulation reduces coupling, prevents unintended side effects, and makes systems easier to reason about.
+By exposing only a well-defined public interface, encapsulation reduces coupling, prevents unintended side effects, and improves security — principles reinforced in secure coding best practices.

 2. Abstraction